How To Become A Tree When You Die

 It is therefore the funeral option for nature lovers, conservationists and those concerned about their environmental impact.

 At Earth, we specialize in soil transformation.
-If you are interested in giving back to the earth, read more about our process here.
+If you are interested in giving back to the earth, read more about our human composting process and get an instant online quote.

-You can also read about our conservation land and the restoration projects we are undertaking here.
+You can also read about our conservation land and the restoration projects we are undertaking.